Bernstein: White House will push Congress to 'do more' on childcare support

 Boston Fed President Susan Collins told Yahoo Finance in an exclusive interview from Jackson Hole that a lack of affordable childcare is contributing to the gender wage gap for women.

 "Lack of affordable, available quality childcare is a huge issue," Collins said.
-"It's something that we have quite a bit of research and have looked at over time.
+"It's something that we have quite a bit of research [on] and have looked at over time.
 It's one of the things that is an impediment, particularly for mothers, particularly for parents more generally.
-Addressing that over time, which again, is going to take many a across the economy working together."
+Addressing that over time, which again, is going to take many across the economy working together."

 Click here for the latest stock market news and in-depth analysis, including events that move stocks